Transoral Outlet Reduction

 - The endoscope is removed.

-We take a collaborative approach to obesity management at Johns Hopkins that combines the expertise of many specialists.
-Our multispecialty team-based approach helps us offer high quality care to our patients and enable long-term weight loss.
+The team with the Endoscopic Weight Loss Program offers innovative weight loss procedures that do not require invasive surgery.
+We take a collaborative approach to obesity management that combines the expertise of many specialists, which helps us offer high-quality care and enable long-term weight loss.

 Transoral Outlet Reduction Recovery